 Having said this, I should note that the new Heirloom Omega ESV, also printed and bound by Jongbloed, does open flat right out of the box — at least, my copy did.
 It, too, has a hinge, but a shallower one.
 I will be writing about this edition in the future.

-The impressive thing about the Tyndale Select is how favorably it compares to the Caxton.
+THE TYNDALE SELECT The impressive thing about the Tyndale Select is how favorably it compares to the Caxton.
 “Of course it does,” you’re thinking.
 “It’s the same book block printed by the same printer and bound by the same binder.”
 True enough.
 But Jongbloed can do a wide range of work at a variety of quality levels.
 The work they do for Allan, for example, is higher spec than standard Jongbloed-printed Cambridge Bibles.
 And when a major publisher releases a luxe edition, the details do not always live up to the hype.